jack9966qk/comp90054-project-2/report/draft.md

 ### MCTS

 As another attempt to handle the large, unknown state space, Monte Carlo tree search was implemented.
-The algorithm is mostly the same as discussed earlier in this subject, where UCB1 was applied to balance between exploration and exploitation.
+After determining a mode, Monte Carlo tree search is performed, with UCB1 applied to balance between exploration and exploitation.
+The algorithm is mostly the same as discussed earlier in this subject, except that instead of running simulation until a terminal state, it terminates when a certain depth is reached, with value of the state approximated as the product of features and weights.

-> stop early instead using feature * weights (?)

 ### Others

-Many other approaches were attempted, including but not limited to

-> Deep Q-learning (CNN with matrix input or dense layers with features as input, learning actions or modes), value approximation etc.
+Many other approaches were attempted, including but not limited to using machine learning regression to approximate values through features, deep Q-learning using CNN with 2D matrix input or dense layers with features as input

 ## Results